luord/luord.github.io/content/pages/resume.md

 ### Software Developer and Operations Manager (remote, contractor) {: .low-margin }
 *Pensemos - continuous engagement (10/16 - 05/17)*

-Part of the programming team, sole responsible of set-up of the deployment pipelines and maintainer of the WEB client that handles the periodic timelines of one of the largest cooperative companies in the country.
+Part of the programming team, sole responsible for setting up of the deployment pipelines and maintainer of the WEB client that handles the periodic timelines of one of the largest cooperative companies in the country.

 * Key team-member in the development of the web application using the Python web framework Django.
 * Wrote front-end components using VueJS, communicating with a REST API, also built in Django, for efficiency.
 * Introduced a continuous deployment process for ease and speed-up of development and deployment using GitLab and Docker through docker-compose.
-* Maintainer and responsible of bug-fixes and feature changes.
+* Maintainer and responsible for bug fixes and feature changes.

 ### Software Engineering consultant (remote, contractor) {: .low-margin }
 *Pensemos - continuous engagement (01/16 - Present)*

-Sole responsible of maintenance, bug fixing and development of a note-taking and task management application called Agreele.
+Sole responsible for maintenance, bug fixing and development of a note-taking and task management application called Agreele.

 * Python and JavaScript Development.
 * PostgreSQL Database administration.